 Yes, it’s possible and not that difficult.
-We usually prefer doing things independently, it’s more fun and less expensive.
-Yet, in San Blas, we just don’t see the point.
-The experience will be basically the same and there are very little savings possible.
+We usually prefer doing things independently; it’s more fun and less expensive.
+Yet, in San Blas, we simply don’t see the point.
+The experience will be basically the same, and very few savings are possible.

 As we said above, you can rent a car and drive to Carti yourself, it shouldn’t be that hard, but then you’ll have to leave the car there for 2 or 3 days… It just won’t pay off.
-You may also hire a shuttle service, but if it’s private it’s going to be very expensive, if it’s not private it’s the exact same thing as a tour.
+You may also hire a shuttle service, but it will be very expensive if it’s private.
+If it’s not private, it’s the exact same thing as a tour.

 As for the boat trip, you’ll have to hire and negotiate one yourself with the Kuna, but in the end, you’ll end up on one of the tour boats like everyone else.

-On the islands, you can freely choose an accommodation, but the experience will be very similar to the tour one, as there aren’t really restaurants apart from the resort and all the meals are included on the night.
+On the islands, you can freely choose accommodation, but the experience will be very similar to the tour one, as there aren’t really restaurants apart from the resort, and all the meals are included on the night.

 What to eat in San Blas?

 There aren’t many options here.
-All your meals are included in the tours’ packages, and there isn’t much to choose from.
+All your meals are included in the tour packages, and there isn’t much to choose from.

-For lunch and dinner, it’s fried chicken or fish of the day, with some veggies, coconut rice, and beans (lentils some times).
-The meals we had weren’t bad, but we can’t really say they were delicious.
+It’s fried chicken or fish of the day for lunch and dinner, with some veggies, coconut rice, and beans (lentils sometimes).
+Our meals weren’t bad, but we can’t really say they were delicious.
 I would really prefer if they griller the fresh fish, but that’s just me 🙂

-We have read that sometimes it’s possible to ask for lobster, but we never did it, neither saw anyone having lobster… It’s obviously an extra.
+We have read that sometimes it’s possible to ask for lobster, but we never did it, and nor saw anyone having lobster… It’s obviously an extra.

 And that’s about it… there are no other alternatives if you want anything else you need to bring it yourself.

-Is it safe to travel to the San Blas?
+Is it safe to travel to San Blas?

 San Blas is perfectly safe.
-It’s very hard to believe that there should be any risk of theft or any other crime in these tiny islands.
+It’s tough to believe that there should be any risk of theft or any other crime on these tiny islands.

-On the boat trips, we were really impressed that they always make sure everyone had their safety jackets on, and they always used them too.
+On the boat trips, we were really impressed that they always ensured everyone had their safety jackets and always used them too.

 Best things to do in San Blas